My Dirty Little Crush

 I love House.
 I’m hooked.

 Until now, I had always kind of avoided medical dramas.
-First of all, close-up of a brain surgery is not a great way to start your dinner, and second, well, it’s too much drama.
+First of all, a close-up of a brain surgery is not a great way to start your dinner, and second, well, it’s too much drama.
 If I want to see people die, I can just turn on C.N.N.
-Oh, and I’m a bit hypochondriac (my friends would say I like to call myself an hypochondriac just so that I can claim a condition), so I hate to see that on T.V, headaches invariably equal brain tumor, that a sore leg often results in an amputation and that cutting your finger will lead to a rare but deadly infection.
+Oh, and I’m a bit hypochondriac (my friends would say I like to call myself a hypochondriac just so that I can claim a condition), so I hate to see that on TV, headaches invariably equal brain tumour, that a sore leg often results in an amputation and that cutting your finger will lead to a rare but deadly infection.

 But House is a bit different (desperately trying to justify myself…).

-But the main draw to the series is the characters… or even the character, Gregory House, Chief of Diagnostic Medicine and major pain in the ass.
-The thirty-something doctor is a genius, a pain-killer addict, “cleverly has no personal life”, is an endless round of contradictions, hates patients (but like diseases), is an atheist, a misanthrope, an “obsessive son-of-a-bitch”, a a cranky curmudgeon… the list goes on.
-He spies (on his few friends), steals (Vicodin, the powerful pain-killer), lies (his motto is “everybody lies”), cheats (to get his way)… he is not the kind of guy you would want to work with.
+But the main draw to the series is the characters… or even the character, Gregory House, Chief of Diagnostic Medicine and a major pain in the ass.
+The thirty-something doctor is a genius, a painkiller addict, “cleverly has no personal life,” is an endless round of contradictions, hates patients (but like diseases), is an atheist, a misanthrope, an “obsessive son-of-a-bitch,” a cranky curmudgeon… the list goes on.
+He spies (on his few friends), steals (Vicodin, the powerful painkiller), lies (his motto is “everybody lies”), cheats (to get his way)… he is not the kind of guy you would want to work with.
 Yet, he is brilliant and quite lovable.
-A complex man — don’t we all love that?
+A complex man—don’t we all love that?

-The series is famous for the “Housisms”, Greg House’s witty comments.
-Several websites offer his pieces of wisdom (Housisms and House MD Quotes for example) and I almost love reading them as much as I like watching the show:
+The series is famous for the “Housisms,” Greg House’s witty comments.
+Several websites offer his pieces of wisdom (House MD Quotes, for instance) and I almost love reading them as much as I like watching the show:

 House: The truth of the human condition is that everyone lies.
 The only variable is about what.